 What is Agentic BPM?

 Agentic BPM refers to a next-generation approach to business process management where AI agents autonomously manage, coordinate, and optimize workflows.
-Unlike traditional BPM engines driven by rule-based or sequential logic, agentic BPM leverages:
+Unlike traditional BPM engines driven by rule-based or sequential logic, Agentic BPM leverages:

-- Autonomous agents with decision-making capabilities
+- Autonomous agents: Systems with decision-making capabilities.

-- Natural language interfaces for dynamic interaction
+- Natural language interfaces: Enabling dynamic interaction.

-- Goal-driven orchestration, not just task execution
+- Goal-driven orchestration: Focusing on outcomes, not just task execution.

-Agentic BPM shifts the automation paradigm from executing predefined steps to enabling intelligent delegation—where AI agents collaborate with humans or other agents to achieve business goals.
+Agentic BPMshifts the automation paradigm from executing predefined steps to enabling intelligent delegation—where AI agents collaborate with humans or other agents to achieve business goals.

 The Rise of AI Agents in Workflow Automation